-9.15.3 i386 Syntactical Considerations
+9.16.3 i386 Syntactical Considerations

-9.15.3.1 AT&T Syntax versus Intel Syntax
+9.16.3.1 AT&T Syntax versus Intel Syntax

-as now supports assembly using Intel assembler syntax. .intel_syntax selects Intel mode, and .att_syntax switches back to the usual AT&T mode for compatibility with the output of gcc.
+as now supports assembly using Intel assembler syntax. .intel\syntax selects Intel mode, and .att\syntax switches back to the usual AT&T mode for compatibility with the output of gcc.
 Either of these directives may have an optional argument, prefix, or noprefix specifying whether registers require a '%' prefix.
 AT&T System V/386 assembler syntax is quite different from Intel syntax.
 We mention these differences because almost all 80386 documents use Intel syntax.
 Notable differences between the two syntaxes are:

 - AT&T immediate operands are preceded by '\$'; Intel immediate operands are undelimited (Intel 'push 4' is AT&T 'push1 \$4').
 AT&T register operands are preceded by '%'; Intel register operands are undelimited.
-AT&T absolute (as opposed to PC relative) jump/call operands are prefixed by ''; they are undelimited in Intel syntax. - AT&T and Intel syntax use the opposite order for source and destination operands.
+AT&T absolute (as opposed to PC relative) jump/call operands are prefixed by '\'; they are undelimited in Intel syntax. - AT&T and Intel syntax use the opposite order for source and destination operands.
 Intel 'add eax, 4' is 'addl \$4, %eax'.
 The 'source, dest' convention is maintained for compatibility with previous Unix assemblers.
 Note that 'bound', 'invlpga', and instructions with 2 immediate operands, such as the 'enter' instruction, do not have reversed order.
-Section 9.15.16 [i386-Bugs], page 178. - In AT&T syntax the size of memory operands is determined from the last character of the instruction mnemonic.
+Section 9.16.17 [i386-Bugs], page 191. - In AT&T syntax the size of memory operands is determined from the last character of the instruction mnemonic.
 Mnemonic suffixes of 'b', 'w', '1' and 'q' specify byte (8-bit), word (16-bit), long (32-bit) and quadruple word (64-bit) memory references.
-Intel syntax accomplishes this by prefixing memory operands (not the instruction mnemonics) with 'byte ptr', 'word ptr', 'dword ptr' and 'qword ptr'.
-Thus, Intel 'mov al, byte ptr foo' is 'movb foo, %al' in AT&T syntax. - In 64-bit code, 'movabs' can be used to encode the 'mov' instruction with the 64-bit displacement or immediate operand. - Immediate form long jumps and calls are 'lcall/ljmp \$section, \$offset' in AT&T syntax; the Intel syntax is 'call/jmp far section:offset'.
+Mnemonic suffixes of 'x', 'y' and 'z' specify xmm (128-bit vector), ymm (256-bit vector) and zmm (512-bit vector) memory references, only when there's no other way to disambiguate an instruction.
+Intel syntax accomplishes this by prefixing memory operands (not the instruction mnemonics) with 'byte ptr', 'word ptr', 'dword ptr', 'qword ptr', 'xmmword ptr', 'ymmword ptr' and 'zmmword ptr'.
+Thus, Intel syntax 'mov al, byte ptr foo' is 'movb foo, %al' in AT&T syntax.
+In Intel syntax, 'fword ptr', 'tbyte ptr' and 'oword ptr' specify 48-bit, 80-bit and 128-bit memory references. - In 64-bit code, 'movabs' can be used to encode the 'mov' instruction with the 64-bit displacement or immediate operand. - Immediate form long jumps and calls are 'lcall/ljmp \$section, \$offset' in AT&T syntax; the Intel syntax is 'call/jmp far section: offset'.
 Also, the far return instruction is 'lret \$stack-adjust' in AT&T syntax; Intel syntax is 'ret far stack-adjust'. - The AT&T assembler does not provide support for multiple section programs.
 Unix style systems expect all programs to be single sections.